Ecological integrity of national parks

 Why this indicator is important

 Parks Canada regularly monitors and assesses the condition of the main ecosystems in national parks (for example, forests, tundra, wetlands or freshwater).
 Ecosystems are managed to improve or maintain ecological integrity.
-Management plans systematically address opportunities for improving the ecological integrity of park ecosystems.
+Management plans systematically address opportunities for improving the ecological integrity of these ecosystems.

 Related initiatives